USAF, U.S. Army train with Royal Saudi Air Force during air defense exercise

-PRINCE SULTAN AIR BASE, KINGDOM OF SAUDI ARABIA – U.S. Air Force personnel assigned to the 77th Expeditionary Fighter Squadron and 77th Fighter Generation Squadron trained with the U.S. Army and Royal Saud Air Force to execute a joint force and partner nation exercise called Desert Mirage II, Jan.
+U.S. Air Force personnel assigned to the 77th Expeditionary Fighter Squadron and 77th Fighter Generation Squadron trained with the U.S. Army and Royal Saudi Air Force to execute the joint force and partner nation exercise Desert Mirage II, Jan.
 19-20, 2020.

-The event was a two-day live fly exercise aimed at developing bilateral defensive counter air and integrated air defense capabilities.
-The exercise also enhanced interoperability between the U.S. Air Force, U.S. Army and the RSAF.
-(U.S. Air Force photo by Tech.
-Sgt.
-Wes Wright)
+The two-day exercise deployed U.S. Air Force aircraft assigned to the 378th, 332nd and 379th Air Expeditionary Wings, RSAF’s 7th Flying Wing and assets from the U.S. Army 1st Battalion, 62nd Air Defense Artillery Regiment.

+“We utilized a live fly event to further develop our bi-lateral Defensive Counter Air and Integrated Defense Design, tactics, techniques and procedures,” said Maj.
+John Cox, 378th AEW plans and programs chief.

 |Date Taken: